Banned on WhatsApp? A solution is coming to the app soon

 For now, WABetaInfo reports that the feature has been spotted in a future update of WhatsApp beta for iOS, but it will be developed on WhatsApp beta for Android, as well.

 WhatsApp is always looking to improve its platform with innovative new updates.
 It has recently announced an upcoming feature that lets users choose video upload quality when sending someone a video within the messaging app.
+Regardless, many users simply don't get on with the service.
 If you still would rather steer clear of WhatsApp, then there are many other great messaging apps you can choose from in our rundown of the 8 best WhatsApp alternatives.